sserbin/twig-linter/README.md

 # Limitations/known issues
 Any non-standard twig's functions/filters/tests are ignored during linting.
 I.e. if there's invocations of undefined filter this will *not* be reported by linter as it doesn't know about your specific twig environment.

-If however you want to, you can manually add `LintCommand` to your console application giving it *your* environment.
+If, however, you want it to, you can manually add `LintCommand` to your console application's command set instantiating it with *your* environment.